What To Eat After Dental Implant Surgery

 Before dental implant surgery goes ahead, it’s not uncommon for patients to require a bit of preparation to give treatment the best chance of success.
 This may include changing your diet, quitting smoking or bringing gums back to health after experiencing gum disease.
-Knowing what to eat after dental implant surgery is just as important as it helps facilitate recovery and can help you keep your implants, bridge or denture healthy for as long as possible.
+Knowing what to eat after dental implant surgery is just as important as it helps facilitate recovery and can help you keep your dental implants, All-On-4® bridge or implant-retained denture healthy for as long as possible.

 Vitamin C for Faster Healing

 Many vitamins and nutrients can help to speed up the healing process, but Vitamin C stands out as particularly effective.
 (2,3) Several studies show that taking vitamin C supplements during the healing phase of surgical procedures is a safe, effective and convenient way to help you recover quicker.
 Vitamin C may also help to reduce post-operative complications.

 It’s important to follow a nutritional diet immediately after surgery as your mouth begins to heal.
 During the first two days when gums are tender, maintaining a liquid diet can help protect the surgical site and provide healing nutrition.
 These liquids need to provide the protein, carbohydrate, and fat essential to health and healing.

 For the first two days after dental implant surgery, your gum heals and swelling goes down.
 It’s important to avoid consuming hot foods and beverages during this time.
 Do not drink through a straw during this time, and if you had a bone graft or sinus lift, it’s recommended you avoid using a straw for at least one month.
 During this time, an all-liquid diet is the safest option.
 Try and avoid anything too chunky:

 - Protein drinks